MehediEhteshum/MehedisBlog-Django/readme.md

-Mehedi's Blog v2 using Django.
+# Mehedi's Blog v2 using Django (README TO BE UPDATED)